bleach86/MCtimer/README.md

 It may be required to install tkinter via `pip install python-tk` This assumes that your Minecraft saves are in the default location, if yours is different, you will need to edit your path for your OS.

-Run from cmd of terminal via `python mctimer.py` or `python3 mctimer.py`
+Run from cmd or terminal via `python mctimer.py` or `python3 mctimer.py`

 For use with minecfaft 1.13+, use unmodified.
 For minecraft 1.7-1.12.2 comment out line #44 and uncomment line #45.